Autoimmune Diet: Top 12 Best Foods to Reduce Inflammation

 Mushrooms are superfoods that have been used for thousands of years for their nutritional and medicinal value and are a valued element of the autoimmune diet.
 They are rich in anti-inflammatory compounds such as polysaccharides, phenolic and indolic compounds, mycosteroids, fatty acids, carotenoids, and vitamins (18).
 Metabolites from mushrooms have antioxidant, anticancer, and most significantly, anti-inflammatory properties. that strengthen and balance the immune system.

-Mushrooms contain a number of polysaccharides including beta-glucan.
-Beta-glucan is a powerful immune stimulating compound that binds to the surface of innate immune cells.
+Mushrooms contain several polysaccharides including beta-glucan.
+Beta-glucan is a powerful immune-stimulating compound that binds to the surface of innate immune cells.
 This reduces the tendency towards autoimmune reactions and hyperinflammatory activity when the body is under attack.

 autoimmune diet